ThibaultFillion/strengths/paper/paper.md

 association reaction over 3 cells using the JSON/dictionary format.
 The rates used were: $k_+ = 1$ M$^{-1}$s$^{-1}$, $k_-= 1$ s$^{-1}$. \label{jsonsyntax} ](jsonsyntax.png)

-\indent In STReNGTHS reaction-diffusion systems can be defined either using python dictionaries or through JSON input files, following a specific intuitive syntax, as shown figure~\ref{jsonsyntax}.
+In STReNGTHS reaction-diffusion systems can be defined either using python dictionaries or through JSON input files, following a specific intuitive syntax, as shown figure~\ref{jsonsyntax}.
 Simulations are handled by objects called *simulation engines*,